r7avi/Stream-Movies-from-Your-Server/README.md

     chmod +x convert.sh && chmod +x delete.sh
     ```

-   This command adds execute permissions to the scripts.
+   This command adds execute permissions to the scripts. if you face problem try to enter each seperatly

 3. After running the command, you can execute the scripts with: